 Read More: JEE Main Books

 The NTA publishes the JEE Main Paper 1 result separately on the official website.
-JEE Main Session 1 result 2025 for Paper 1 will be released in February 2025.
-Results for Phase 1 (January Session) and Phase 2 (April Session) of the JEE Main Paper 2 are anticipated to be released by NTA in May 2025.
-On the official website, jeemain.nta.nic.in, students can check the JEE Main Result 2025 Paper 2 for both Sessions 1 and 2 through their credentials.
+JEE Main Session 1 result 2026 for Paper 1 will be released in February 2026.
+On the official website, students can check the JEE Main Result 2026 for both Sessions 1 and 2 through their credentials.

 Particulars